watertap-org/watertap/docs/technical_reference/unit_models/nanofiltration_ZO.rst

 Degrees of Freedom
 ------------------
-Aside from the inlet feed state variables (i.e. temperature, pressure, component flowrates), the RO model has at least 4 degrees of freedom that should be fixed for the unit to be fully specified.
+The zero-order NF model has 15 degrees of freedom that should be fixed for the unit to be fully specified.

 Typically, the following variables are fixed, in addition to state variables at the inlet:
     * membrane water permeability, A